-With millions of views each month, online creative community Behance is quickly becoming the place to be for artists of all disciplines.
-It's a fantastic way to see what your peers are up to as well as finding new work and creative inspiration from top web designers and agencies.
+With millions of views each month, online creative community Behance the place to be for artists of all disciplines.
+It's a fantastic way to see what your peers are up to as well as finding new work and creative inspiration from top web designers and agencies – and it is also part of Adobe's Creative Cloud.

 01. Oscar Ramos